kylep/kyle.pericak.com/content/posts/gcp/gcp-cloud-functions.md

 This post covers getting started with a very simple Google Cloud Functions API, a great serverless solution with affordable pricing.
+This API will pull the IP address from the HTTP request, and return `Hello <source IP>`.

 # Pricing Details